pts/oix-wcfd32/README.md

 * All code and data (.text, .rodata, .data, .bss and .stack sections) is read-write-execute.
 * It's not possible to return unused memory to the operating system.
+* It suppots only file seek offsets less than 2 GiB.
 * Watcom hasn't released any official documentation.
 * Watcom hasn't made available development tools (such as assemblers, C compilers) neither as proprietary nor free software, so it wasn't easy for